HighNESS Conceptual Design Report: Volume I: Deuterated clathrates hydrates

 Depending on the sample, a clathrate weight percentage of $95.1 \pm 1.5 \; \%$ to $98.4 \pm 1.6 \; \%$ was reached for the samples investigated, with the uncertainty being dominated by the quality of the fit.
-In that context, it is important to note that deviations derived in these kinds of least-squares methods only partly reflect systematic errors which might be introduced by the instrument or sample.
 The details of the refinement are given in \cref{tab_refinement}.
-The fit suffers substantially from the size of the crystallites, which is due to the texture resulting from formation in situ.
-Nevertheless, it provides evidence that the clathrate structure is formed with reliable purity from the liquid stochiometric mixture.
+The fit is significantly affected by the crystallite size, attributed to the texture arising during in situ formation.
+Despite this it provides evidence that the clathrate structure is reliably produced with high purity from the stoichiometric liquid mixture.